Sacred Britannia

 Release :

-Download or read book Sacred Britannia written by Miranda Aldhouse-Green and published by Thames & Hudson.
-This book was released on 2023-07-06 with total page 0 pages.
+Download or read book Sacred Britannia written by Miranda Aldhouse-green and published by National Geographic Books.
+This book was released on 2018-08-07 with total page 0 pages.
 Available in PDF, EPUB and Kindle.
-Book excerpt: A timely and up-to-date account of religion in Roman Britain.
-Two thousand years ago, the Romans sought to absorb into their Empire what they regarded as a remote, almost mythical island on the very edge of the known world - Britain.
-The expeditions of Julius Caesar and the Claudian invasion of AD 43, and the continuing Roman presence up to the 5th century AD, brought fundamental and lasting changes to the island.
-Not least among these was the introduction of a new pantheon of Classical deities and religious systems, along with a clutch of exotic Eastern cults including Christianity.
-But what of Britannia and her own home-grown deities?
-What cults and cosmologies did the Romans encounter, and how did they react to them?
-Under Roman rule, the old gods and their adherents were challenged, adopted, adapted, absorbed and reconfigured.
-In Britain no inscriptions predate the Roman period, apart from brief coin-legends, and the divine imagery that adorned temples in the Roman world was largely lacking.
-But with the Romans, religion becomes much more visible.
-In this fresh and innovative new account Miranda Aldhouse-Green balances literary, archaeological and iconographic evidence (and scrutinizes their shortcomings) to illuminate the complexity of religion and belief in Roman Britain, and the two-way traffic of cultural exchange and interplay between imported and indigenous cults.
-Despite the remoteness of this period, on the cusp between prehistory and history, many of the forces, tensions, ideologies and issues of identity at work are still relevant today, as Sacred Britannia skilfully reveals.
+Book excerpt: A compelling new account of religion in Roman Britain, weaving together the latest archaeological research and a new analysis of ancient literature to illuminate parallels between past and present Two thousand years ago, the Romans sought to absorb into their empire what they regarded as a remote, almost mythical island on the very edge of the known world—Britain.
+The expeditions of Julius Caesar and the Claudian invasion of 43 CE, up to the traditional end of Roman Britain in the fifth century CE, brought fundamental and lasting changes to the island.
+Not least among these was a pantheon of new classical deities and religious systems, along with a clutch of exotic eastern cults, including Christianity.
+But what homegrown deities, cults, and cosmologies did the Romans encounter in Britain, and how did the British react to the changes?
+Under Roman rule, the old gods and their adherents were challenged, adopted, adapted, absorbed, and reconfigured.
+Miranda Aldhouse- Green balances literary, archaeological, and iconographic evidence (and scrutinizes the shortcomings of each) to illuminate the complexity of religion and belief in Roman Britain.
+She examines the two-way traffic of cultural exchange and the interplay between imported and indigenous factions to reveal how this period on the cusp between prehistory and history knew many of the same tensions, ideologies, and issues of identity still relevant today.

 Sacred Britannia Related Books